villadar/refactored-journey/README.md

 2. The program should be fully automated.

 3. The program should be deterministic.
-The program should not rely on preserving state in between data transfer operations to function.
-Administrator intervention should also not be needed to interact with the program if the hosting environment goes down or if communication to either endpoint is interrupted.
+The program should not rely on preserving state in between data transfer operations in order to function.
+Administrator intervention should also not be needed to if the hosting environment goes down or if communication to either endpoint is interrupted.

 4. The Magento code has been heavily modified and is supported by a third-party developer.
    Modification of Magento development assets for this project should be avoided in order to not